 Shobu ippon and sport karate could not be more different.
 Thomas Prediger, however, knows both because he won the Shoto-Cup and was kumite head coach of the state of North Rhine-Westphalia in Germany.
 In this interview he illuminates the difference between both systems and why he thinks that sport karate is a game.
 By Dr. Christian Tribowski

 Kumite Boot Camp is the regular column of Thomas Prediger in which he will discuss crucial topics for Shotokan Karate.
-This time, he spoke with Dr. Christian Tribowski about Shobu Ippon and Sports Karate.
+This time, he spoke with Dr. Christian Tribowski about Shobu Ippon and Sport Karate.

 Christian: Where is the difference between the competition you have descript and the one´s that foster Do?